 After finishing this post, I remembered another angle I’ve written about in the past.
 Vaccinated or not, some populations seem more prone to certain infectious diseases than others.
 Why?
 Weston A. Price argued that it had to do with populations with high levels of nutrition in their diets versus populations that were malnourished.
 Of course, even a healthy person can die of an infectious disease, but the point is they have a much greater probability of not dying because they have a stronger immune system.
 Also, many healthy people can carry an infectious disease without ever showing any symptoms of it.
 So, an entire population of healthy individuals could all become infected, never show symptoms, and their immune systems would simply fight it off as if they were never infected.

 We know so little about this.
 But what is becoming clear is so many of the diseases of civilization relate to a weakened or overactive immune system.
 And we now understand some of the mechanisms for this.
 For example, those exposed to a diversity of microbes in childhood have a more well functioning immune system as adults and, failing that, the consequences may be extensive (The Literal Metaphor of Sickness).
 There are many contributing factors.
 One thing that is clear is that it isn’t simply a matter of being exposed.
 Humans constantly are carrying microbes, cancer cells, etc that can turn deadly and yet most of the time they don’t.
 Getting sick is actually the exception, indicating something is wrong with the body.
 We become sick because something already weakened our body’s defensive systems.
 An important factor is the fact that our high-carb diet keeps us out of ketosis and autophagy, which are important for healing and maintaining health.
+In a 1948 trial, US naval surgeon Dr. Benjamin Sandler found that a low-carb diet was effective for treating polio (Afifah Hamilton, The History of Polio, thoughts on a lecture by Tim Mason PhD).

 The modern diet and lifestyle is pro-inflammatory in so many ways (besides high-carb: too many omega-6s and too few omega-3s, lack of traditional food preparation to lessen plant anti-nutrients, food additives, farm and industrial chemicals, general stress of urbanized life, extreme levels of poverty and inequality, et).
 And chronic inflammation messes up normal functioning and gets expressed in many disease conditions, such as autoimmune conditions.
 Whereas these other factors are inflammatory and damaging, ketosis is anti-imflammatory and autophagy is healing.
 After three days of fasting, every cell in our immune system is replaced with new cells by way of eliminating old cells and growing new ones from stem cells.
 One might note that fasting was a common practice among traditional societies, as was ketogenic diets — in fact, common in almost every society in the world until the modern era (Fasting, Calorie Restriction, and Ketosis; Spartan Diet; & The Agricultural Mind).